JCMexplains/writing-for-success-2023/textbook.md

 > **Working thesis**: Today's teenage girls are too sexualized.

-> **Revised thesis**: Teenage girls who are captivated by the sexual images on MTV are conditioned to believe that a woman's worth depends on her sensuality, a feeling that harms their self-esteem and behavior.
+> **Revised thesis**: Teenage girls who are captivated by the sexual posts on Instagram or TikTox are conditioned to believe that their worth depends on their sexuality, a belief that damages their self-esteem.

-It is true that some young women in today's society are more sexualized than in the past, but that is not true for all girls.
-Many girls have strict parents, dress appropriately, and do not engage in sexual activity while in middle school and high school.
-The writer of this thesis should ask the following questions:
+It is true that *some* teenage girls today are more sexualized than in the past, but this is not true for *all* girls.

+Also, when does being *more* sexualized become being *too* sexualized?
+Saying that many girls today are *more* sexualized states a fact; saying that they are *too* sexualized adds a judgement of that fact: it is a bad thing.

+The writer of this
+thesis should ask themself questions like these:

-- Which teenage girls?
+- *Which* teenage girls are becoming more sexualized?
-- What constitutes "too" sexualized?
+- What is the line where they become *too* sexualized?
-- Why are they behaving that way?
+- *Why* are they changing in this way?
-- Where does this behavior show up?
+- *Where* does this change show up?
-- What are the repercussions?
+- *What* are the repercussions?

 #### Exercise 3

-In the first section of **Chapter 8**, you determined your purpose for writing and your audience.
-You then completed a freewriting exercise about an event you recently experienced and chose a general topic to write about.
-Using that general topic, you then narrowed it down by answering the 5WH questions.
-After you answered these questions, you chose one of the three methods of prewriting and gathered possible supporting points for your working thesis
+In the first section of **Chapter 8**, you determined your purpose and your audience.
+You then freewrote about a recent experience and chose a general topic to write about.

+Next, you narrowed your general topic by answering the 5WH questions.
+Then you chose one of the three methods of prewriting and gathered possible supporting points for your working thesis

 Now, on a separate sheet of paper, write down your working thesis